Tools4everBV/HelloID-Conn-Prov-Target-Esis_Employee/readme.md

 ```

 ### Additional Mapping
-Activation on a department requires a function role.
+Activation on a location (vestiging) requires a function role from the aanstelling.
 The mapping for the function roles can be configured in the permissions script using the `$mappingTableFunctions` hashtable.
 If no mapping is found for a contract's function value, the `$defaultFunction` ('Groepsleerkracht') will be used.
 (See [subPermissions.ps1](#subpermissionsps1))

+The structure is:
+- **Aanstelling** (appointment): Defines the function/role (e.g., Groepsleerkracht, Director)
+- **Taakstelling** (assignment): Defines at which location (BRIN6) this function is performed

+The connector creates permissions for each unique combination of BRIN6 and function from contracts in scope.

 ### User vs Employee Account
 **One-to-one relation**: Esis has both User and Employee accounts with a one-to-one relation.
 When a user account is created via the API, the Employee account is automatically created.